Bestra/ember-training-slides/slides.md

 - Render its template with that model

 ^
-- Mapping URLs to pages is an [explicit goal](http://www.confreaks.com/videos/2960-jsconfeu2013-stop-breaking-the-web)
 - URLs are shareable
 - Ember can manage the URL with hash or the history api.
 - Query parameters are also supported (more later)